puppetlabs-seteam/awskit/REFERENCE.md

 Data type: `String`

 The VPC the instances should go into. awskit currently does not create VPCs or subnets, these should be present in the region and configured in `%{::aws_region}/common.yaml`.
+Note that the VPC in AWS needs to have a name so if it doesn't, you need to provide that using the AWS console.

 ##### `availability_zone`